Caizzii/home-assistant-storj/README.md

 May be the right solution is to provide a little software that push data to home assistant from a container that is bind to storj.

-Do not use this for now, it's just a proof of concept.
+Do not use this for now as it's just a proof of concept.